-If you don’t have access to a wireless internet connection on just one of your devices, it's easy to share your phone's data connection to other devices so you can get it online, since you can just use your phone as a Wi-Fi hotspot.
+If you don’t have access to a wireless internet connection on just one of your devices, it's easy to share your phone's data connection to so you can get it online, since you can just use your phone as a Wi-Fi hotspot.
 But, it's a slightly different story if you're looking to share your smartphone's Wi-Fi connection with multiple devices.
 In this article, we give you three quick steps to getting all your devices online.

-Get your phone online using a WiFi connection and you're then ready to configure the connection for sharing over Bluetooth.
-It's a great way to get multiple devices online if you happen to be in a coffee shop or other location that issues codes for getting connected to the internet and you want to keep the costs down.
-Sharing a wireless signal via Bluetooth is also a good option if you are having trouble getting a particular phone or computer connected to the network in the usual way.
+Get your phone online using a Wi-Fi connection and you'll then be ready to configure the connection for sharing with other devices over Bluetooth.
+Sharing a wireless signal is great if you're out and about and don't have access to the internet, and it's is a good option if you are having trouble getting a particular phone or computer connected to the network in the usual way.